 The Department of Homeland Security offers a variety of prestigious scholarships, fellowships, internships and training opportunities to expose talented students to the broad national security mission.

-The Secretary’s Honors Program Cyber Student Volunteer Initiative is for current college students pursuing a program of study in a cybersecurity-related field.
+The Secretary’s Honors Program Cyber Student Intern Program is for current undergraduate and graduate students pursuing a program of study in a cybersecurity-related field.
 Selected students learn about the DHS cybersecurity mission, complete hands-on cybersecurity work, and build technical experience in key areas such as digital forensics, network diagnostics, and incident response.
 Additionally, students participate in mentoring and professional development activities with DHS managers and senior leaders from across components.
-DHS expects to place more than 75 student volunteers at more than 50 DHS offices in 2015.

 The Pathways Programs offer clear paths to federal internships for students from high school through post-graduate school and to careers for recent graduates, and provide meaningful training and career development opportunities for individuals who are at the beginning of their federal service.
 As a student or recent graduate, you can begin your career in the federal government by choosing the path that best describes you and where you are in your academics.